ChevronOne/point_projection/README.md

 + And for roots finding it uses **_Newton's method_**.

-To use multithreading support you need to define the macro `__CONCURRENCY__` before including the library.
+To use multithreading support you need to define the macro `PPL_CONCURRENCY` before including the library.
 However it is not recommended and could be meaningless to use multithreading if your Bézier path is less than `1500*p+1` control points, where `p` to be the number of processing units on your machine.
 So each processing unit should get at least `1501` control points "`500` cubic curves", otherwise the performance "in terms of calculation time" might be worse in case when using concurrency than in the case without using it.<br/>:small_red_triangle: Multithreading support is only supported on `Linux` and `Windows`.

 Also there is support for loading control points directly from a file.
-To use it you need to define the macro `__EXTERNAL_TRACK_LOADING__` before including the library.
+To use it you need to define the macro `PPL_EXTERNAL_TRACK_LOADING` before including the library.
 Here is how you can use it:

 ```C++
 ppl::point_projection<double> path("fileName"); // feed the control points directly from a file to library